opticfluorine/sovereign/ROADMAP.md

 #### Server Backend

+> :white_check_mark: Complete.

 The server should be able to use SQLite as the default backend database.

 ### Player Character Movement

 The player should be able to control a character using the keyboard.

+## Milestone 2

+### Client Authentication

+The client should be able to authenticate with the server with a persistent account for each player.

+### Non-Player Characters

+Non-player characters should be able to exist within the game world.
+NPCs should be able to be either persistent or non-persistent.

+### Items and Inventory System

+Items should be able to exist within the game world or in character inventories.

+### PostgreSQL Backend Support

+The server should be able to optionally use a PostgreSQL database.

 ## Future Features Not Assigned to a Release